-By the time injured workers contact a Columbus workers compensation attorney, they may have already committed several errors that may hurt your case.
+By the time that injured workers contact a Columbus workers’ compensation attorney, they may have already committed several errors that may hurt your case.
 In the end, we may be able to help you win the benefits you deserve while you recover from your injuries.
 However, the process will be more complex, and you may receive less money than you deserve.

 For this reason, we decided to prepare a comprehensive list of do’s and don’ts related to workers’ compensation in Ohio.
 These items cover the most frequent situations we encounter during the free case review with a potential client.
 Our goal is to help every injured worker get their rightful benefits.
 But, in order to do so, you must also respect several rules of the workers’ compensation program.

-We will start this article with the do’s.
-Any Columbus workers compensation attorney knows that these simple things can make the difference between getting your claim approved from the start and having to file an appeal.
+We will start this article with the dos.
+Any Columbus workers’ compensation attorney knows that these simple things can make the difference between getting your claim approved from the start and having to file an appeal.

-DO: Seek Medical Assistance as Soon as Possible after the Accident
+Do: Seek Medical Assistance as Soon as Possible after the Accident

 A work-related injury or condition must be diagnosed by a licensed healthcare professional.
 Also, you have a requirement to mitigate tour damages – that is, to do what any reasonable person would do to limit the severity and extent of their injuries.

-DO: Take the Drug Test Mandated by Your Employer
+Do: Take the Drug Test Mandated by Your Employer

 Once you informed your employer that you were injured and leave to seek medical attention, you will be required to take a drug test.
 You must not refuse this test, because it represents grounds for your claim to be denied.

-DO: Inform the Employer’s Insurance Company
+Do: Inform the Employer’s Insurance Company

-An injured worker must report the incident to the Ohio Bureau of Workers’ Compensation (BWC) by filling in the First Report of Injury, Occupational Disease or Death form.
+An injured worker must report the incident to the Ohio Bureau of Workers’ Compensation (BWC) by filling in the First Report of Injury, Occupational Disease, or Death form.
 As you do so, also send a copy to your employer’s insurance company.

 Although it is their obligation to report any workplace accident resulting in injury, not all employers do so.
 You should not rely on the fact that they will do the right thing and help you get the workers’ compensation benefits.

-DO: Remember that You Can Choose Your Own Doctor for Treatments
+Do: Remember That You Can Choose Your Own Doctor for Treatments

-Your employer may require you to undergo a medical evaluation perform by a doctor of their choice.
+Your employer may require you to undergo a medical evaluation performed by a doctor of their choice.
 But this does not mean that you should see this doctor for all treatments and follow-up checkups.

 A doctor paid by your employer may tend to side with them, in terms of: